webnet-fr/database-anonymizer/README.md

 0. Install [Docker].

-1. Place a [docker/Dockerfile] in empty folder.
-Delete unnecessary extension installation (MySQL, PostgreSQL, SQL Seriver) to seed up docker build.
+1. Place the [docker/Dockerfile] in an empty folder.
+Delete unnecessary extension installation (MySQL, PostgreSQL, SQL Seriver) to speed up the docker build.

-2. Create anonymizer configuration in, say, `config.yaml`.
+2. Create the anonymizer configuration in, say, `config.yaml`.

 3. Build an image.